vizzy-cat/berytonite/README.md

 ## License

-This project is licensed under the Zlib License.
+This project is licensed under the Berytonite License 1.0.
 See the [LICENSE](LICENSE) for details.

 ## Contributing